-For your accommodation, a popular new choice is to find somewhere to stay on Airbnb.
+For your accommodation, Airbnb has become an obvious option in recent years.
 This is not a hotel site, but rather a community of people around the world who advertise their own properties for rental.
 The website is easy to use, though we’d recommend using it on a big computer screen rather than on a smaller smartphone screen, simply because all the options are easier to see.

-Once you’ve entered your destination and dates, you can pick whether you’d like an entire home, shard room or private room, and then dive deeper into pricing and amenity options.
+Once you’ve entered your destination and dates and number of guests, you can pick whether you’d like an entire home, shared room or private room from all the listings, and then dive deeper into pricing and amenity options.
 We’ve used it ourselves to stay in cities such as New York, Edinburgh and Berlin and had nothing but good experiences with our hosts.

 Make sure that the place you choose has lots of positive guest reviews, as this is a great way of ensuring the place is top notch – don’t just rely on the say-so of the owner of the property.
 Often, unlike with some hotels, you have to pay upfront.